Are you a parent or guardian struggling to get your child to brush their teeth?

 The handles tend to be a bit larger with more rubber and points on which to grip the brush making it easier for smaller hands to keep hold of the handle even when wet.

-Certain models, like the Sonicare for kids come with stickers that can be stuck to the handle for further personalisation and motivation to children to make use of their brush.
+Certain models, like the Philips kids electric toothbrushes come with stickers that can be stuck to the handle for further personalisation and motivation to children to make use of their brush.

 Possibly the best and most important technological feature built into an electric toothbrush.